Skip to main content

 Planning approvals required

 The proposed budgets and future rental rates for projects in the early stages of municipal approvals will have more uncertainty.
-This will not impact the way an application is evaluated, apart from the scoring of points based on planning approvals obtained.
+Applications that are more advanced through the planning approvals process with the relevant local municipality will score higher.

 Other sources of government funding